Trump said he is comfortable sending his son, grandchildren back to school

 Trump added that his administration has a national strategy to help schools reopen in the fall, but 'ultimately it’s up to the governors'

-President Trump, pushing for schools across the country to reopen in the fall, said in a coronavirus briefing he would be comfortable sending his son and grandchildren back to school in the fall.
+President Trump, pushing for schools across the country to reopen in the fall, said during a coronavirus briefing he would be comfortable sending his son and grandchildren back to school in the fall.

 "Regarding the children in your family, your son and grandchildren, are you comfortable, do you plan to have them back in person in school?"
 ABC News reporter Jon Karl asked during the White House press conference.